propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.23 =
+* Rename 'Custom Fields' to 'Additional Fields' to avoid confusion with the existing custom fields like property type and availability
+* Added more sections to choose from when adding additional fields so you can now add these fields to viewings, offers etc.
+* Added a new filter 'propertyhive_template_assistant_custom_field_sections' allowing third party plugins to add more sections that additional fields can be added to

 = 1.0.22 =
 * Removed hardcoded departments when building search forms and instead use new ph_get_departments() function for when third party plugins (such as the new student accommodation add on) ad their own department